DMM Phantom Review

 We tested four light and compact lockers for this review, and found that we enjoyed using the DMM Phantom Screwgate far more than any of the others.
 We typically carry three or four of these size lockers per person on a multi-pitch climb, using them for attaching to anchor bolts, at the end of a personal anchor device, and as the second locker for an ATC guide or Reverso style auto-locking belay device.
 Since we use them so frequently, and carry more than one, weight matters, as does function.
 Not only is this among the lightest lockers that you can find anywhere, but we love how quick and easy it is to unlock and lock.
-Compared to the Mad Rock Super Tech Keylock Screw, far fewer revolutions of the screw gate are needed to go from all the way open to all the way closed.
-This action is much smoother than the squeaky twisting action found on the Black Diamond Positron, and much more secure than the tiny lock on the Edelrid Pure Slider.
-It is also among the highest overall rated lockers in our comparative scoring, and as our favorite is the natural choice for our Top Pick award.
+Compared to the competition, far fewer revolutions of the screw gate are needed to go from all the way open to all the way closed.
+This action is much smoother than the sometimes squeaky twisting action found on other lockers.
+It's also among the highest overall rated lockers in our comparative scoring, and as our favorite is the natural choice for our Top Pick award.

 Overall utility is a measure of how well a locker performs at its designed purpose, combined with how versatile it is.
 Super light and compact lockers like the Phantom are not really designed to be used as belay or rappelling carabiners, and do not do a good job for those purposes.
 Simply put, they don't have enough space in the basket to accommodate multiple ropes (in the case of rappelling), and the angled, offset-D shape is not the best for minimizing rope friction, as it tends to force all ropes into the slot next to the spine, where there is friction from two sides.

 These lockers thrive at securing one thing to another thing where the extra security of a locking gate is appreciated, but where multiple items, ropes, or knots are not being used.
 This makes them among the least versatile of all lockers, although their super light weight does induce one to bring them along, rather than leave them at home.
-While not super versatile, it is pretty much impossible to complain about the function of this locker, and we scored it slightly higher than the Positron or Mad Rock Super Tech in this category.
+While not super versatile, it is pretty much impossible to complain about the function of this locker.

 Ease of Unlocking and Locking

 The DMM Phantom Screwgate obviously requires one to screw the gate in order to lock it or unlock it.
 This task takes more time than auto-lockers to close, without doubt, but also generally takes more time to open as well.
-Despite this, we generally find opening screwgates to be easier than the sometimes elaborate finger gymnastics required to open a triple-action auto-locker such as the Edelrid HMS Bulletproof Triple FG.
+Despite this, we generally find opening screwgates to be easier than the sometimes elaborate finger gymnastics required to open a triple-action auto-locker.

 Among all screwgates, the Phantom was the easiest and quickest to open and close.
 To compare, we measured how many revolutions of the screwlock it takes to go from completely open to completely closed, and in the case of the Phantom we found it to be two full revolutions, or four half turns.
 Every other screw gate took more than this, in some cases double or triple.